palaashgupta/Tech-Stocks-Market-Analysis-and-Prediction/README.md

 The code calculates the standard deviation (risk) and mean (expected return) of the daily returns for each stock.
 It then creates an interactive scatter plot using plotly to visualize the relationship between risk and expected return.
-The plot is enhanced with custom marker sizes based on the squared standard deviation (to emphasize risk differences) and a color scale to represent the expected return-to-risk ratio.
+The plot is enhanced with custom marker sizes based on the squared standard deviation (to emphasize risk differences) and a color scale to represent the expected return-to-risk ratio and provide better insights of each stock.
 The layout is adjusted for clarity, with hover templates providing detailed information for each stock.

 10. LSTM Model for Stock Price Prediction Using Target Value Only: